spk121/johanan/johanan.md

 | 1 to 255 | Number of graphic characters |

 ## End of frame

+I'm not sure if I'm going to implement this.

 | Value      | Description |
 |------------|------------ |